Green Communities

 What the Stretch Code Actually Is

-The Stretch Code is a more energy-efficient building code that applies only to new construction and major renovations.
-It does not apply to existing homes.
+The Stretch Code is a more energy-efficient building code that applies only to new construction, large additions, and major renovations.
 It does not require homeowners to change anything about their current property.

 Fast Fact